I already published this before in 2019, but I find a new one and new information.

-These tops were made more often, it can be without justifying the patents, or by paying the patent holder or even by committing plagiarism
+These tops have been made more often, it could be without justifying the patents, or by paying the patent holder or even by plagiarizing

-Furthermore, before 1900 you had to apply for a patent in every country, but that was not done because the costs were sometimes quite high.
+Furthermore, you had to apply for a patent in every country before 1900, but that was not done because the costs were sometimes quite high.

-The entire patent event in the late 18th century was not as well regulated as it is today.
+The entire patent event at the end of the 18th century was not as well regulated as it is today.

 There are more of this kind of tops:

-I now know that there are a total of 8 different tops, but maybe there are more.
-Here an overview of the tops I now till now.:
+I’ve discovered eight different of these waltzing spinning tops so far, but maybe there are more.
+Here an overview of the tops that I now till today:

--The United States company Ives one exemple, this one looks a lot like one of the Martins.
+-The United States company Ives made one exemple, this one looks a lot like one of the Martins but is unmarked.

 -Two pieces by George Heyde ( provenance the book of Lourens Bas: The Lost Art of Spinning Tops) from Dresden Germany, presumably around 1885 one ( with the red skirt and the both figures with a hat ) is marked on the bar between the legs with G.H. , the other one with the orange skirt I don’t know if that one is marked.